webqit/webflo/README.md

         └── stickers/index.js ------------------ http://localhost:3000/products/stickers
 ```

-Each handler calls a `next()` function to propagate flow to a child step, if any; is able to pass a `context` object along, and can *recompose* the child step's return value.
+Each step calls a `next()` function to forward the current request to the next step (if any), is able to pass a `context` object along, and can *recompose* the return value.

 ```js
 /**